Chuck Parsons

-Charles W. "Chuck" Parsons (February 6, 1924 – January 3, 1999) was an American sports car racing driver.
+Charles Walter Parsons (February 6, 1924 – January 3, 1999) was an American sports car racing driver.
 Parsons drove in SCCA and USSRC competition, then became a driver in the Can Am series.
 Like many drivers of the era, he participated in multiple venues, such as the 24 Hours of Daytona and 24 Hours of Le Mans endurance races while driving the same year in the Can Am series.